aeon-toolkit/aeon/.github/ISSUE_TEMPLATE/maintenance.md

 ---
-name: "\u2728 Feature request"
+name: "\u1F527 Package maintenenace"
-about: Suggest a new algorithm of idea for aeon
+about: Notify us of broken CI, dependencies or other package maintenance
-title: "[ENH]"
+title: "[MNT]"
-labels: enhancement
+labels: maintenance
 ---

-#### Is your feature request related to a problem?
+#### Is there an issue with testing, CI or dependency management?
 Please describe.

 <!--
 A clear and concise description of what the problem is.